+NORTH MACEDONIA

-Prime Minister Mark Rutte announced that schools, restaurants, and gym will remain closed until April 28.
-UPDATE: On April 19, authorities reported the lowest daily death rate, with a total of 83 deaths, since March 26.
-Temperature checks will be conducted for all travelers from Italy, Istanbul, and Dubai at Skopje International Airport (SKP).
-On March 13, Skopje announced the prohibiting of public gatherings.
-North Macedonia will bar the entrance of foreign nationals from March 18 at border crossings and international airports.
-North Macedonia announced an official nationwide State of Emergency on March 18 for 30 days.
-The declaration gives greater powers to health authorities.
-The government announced the suspension of long-distance traveling to and from Kumanovo municipality, placing it in quarantine on March 24.
-The Australian Embassy in Serbia announced that the last flight from Skopje to Brussels is available at 10:00 (local time) April 10.
-According to a US embassy alert from April 7, North Macedonia has implemented a nationwide curfew restricting movement of all citizens between 16:00-05:00 (local time) from April 8.
+- Temperature checks will be conducted for all travelers from Italy, Istanbul, and Dubai at Skopje International Airport (SKP). - On March 13, Skopje announced the prohibiting of public gatherings. - North Macedonia will bar the entrance of foreign nationals from March 18 at border crossings and international airports. - North Macedonia announced an official nationwide State of Emergency on March 18 for 30 days.
+The declaration gives greater powers to health authorities. - A nationwide curfew is in place from 21:00-06:00.
+Public transportation will not operate during the curfew. - The government announced the suspension of long-distance traveling to and from Kumanovo municipality, placing it in quarantine on March 24.

+• A lockdown for the municipality of Kumanovo was declared on April 3 from 21:00 on Fridays until 00:05 on Monday.
+Monday through Friday, the lockdown will be enforced nightly from 16:00-05:00 on a weekly basis.
+These measures are due to a sharp increase in outbreaks in Kumanovo.

+- The Australian Embassy in Serbia announced that the last flight from Skopje to Brussels is available at 10:00 (local time) April 10. - According to a US embassy alert from April 7, North Macedonia has implemented a nationwide curfew restricting movement of all citizens between 16:00-05:00 (local time) from April 8.
 On weekends, the curfew timings will be in effect from Friday 16:00 until Monday 05:00.
 People over 67 years of age are permitted to be outside their residences between 10:00-12:00 while individuals under the age of 18 are permitted to be outside between 13:00-15:000.
 Further, groups of more than two people are prohibited in public spaces except for children under the age of 14 that are with their parents.

+NORWAY

-The government has announced a nationwide curfew over the Orthodox Easter holiday period from 16:00 on April 17 until 05:00 on April 21.
-Prime Minister Oliver Spasovski and his cabinet ministers will remain in quarantine for 14-days from April 17.
-The National State of Emergency and lockdown measures have been extended for another 30-days through May 17.
-The government is urging its citizens to return to Norway as soon as possible as the government has advised against travel to all foreign countries, as per March 14 reports.
-From March 16, libraries and other public facilities are also closed.
+- The government is urging its citizens to return to Norway as soon as possible as the government has advised against travel to all foreign countries, as per March 14 reports. - From March 16, libraries and other public facilities are also closed.
 All events with more than 50 participants are banned in Oslo.
-All schools and other educational institutions will be closed as of March 13 until further notice.
-The government has advised citizens to leave their country-side cabins, as rural hospitals could be overwhelmed in the event that the virus spreads to the rural regions.
-Norway to close borders for foreign citizens without residence permit as of March 16.
-On April 7, Norway announced that it is considering the opening of kindergartens in the first stage of a gradual lifting of the lockdown restrictions from April 20.
-The government announced the extension of Schengen border controls until at least May 5.
-Border checks, which were initially introduced on March 16, will continue to incorporate sea, air, and land restrictions.
+All schools and other educational institutions will be closed as of March 13 until further notice. - The government has advised citizens to leave their country-side cabins, as rural hospitals could be overwhelmed in the event that the virus spreads to the rural regions. - Norway to close borders for foreign citizens without residence permit as of March 16. - The government announced the extension of travel and business restrictions until April 13. - On April 7, Norway announced that it is considering the opening of kindergartens in the first stage of a gradual lifting of the lockdown restrictions from April 20.